 • A personal statement (about 1-1/2 pages)

 Though the GRE requirement is waived, potential applicants must consult with a Bachelor’s-Master’s advisor (during walk-in hours, or write to firstname.lastname@example.org if abroad) to discuss their academic plan and to ensure their eligibility to apply.
-Students should also consult the Accelerated Bachelor's-Master's Programs overview page on the CAS website.
+Students must also consult the Accelerated Bachelor's-Master's Programs overview page on the CAS website.

 Brendan M. Sullivan